brettdavies/AiAiO/Documentation/tasks/slice3.md

 **Definition of Done** (Machine-Readable):

-- Only the group's ownerUID can update the group doc.
+- Only the team's ownerUID can update the team doc.
 - Rules deployed exclusively via Firebase CLI.
 - Verified with local emulator before merging.